-Last year, our school was identified for Comprehensive Support and Improvement (CSI), as the result of a low federal 4-5 year cohort graduation rate.
-Each year we engage in a cycle of improvement and examine the school data to determine if we will need to readdress actions in the areas of graduation, credit completion, EL reclassification, and academic indicators by increasing tutoring support for students who are in line to graduate.
+Our school was identified for Comprehensive Support and Improvement (CSI), as the result of a low federal 4-5-year cohort graduation rate.
+Each year we engage in a cycle of improvement and examine the school data to determine if we will need to take action in the areas of graduation, credit completion, EL reclassification, and academic indicators by increasing tutoring support for students who are in line to graduate.
+This section describes our needs assessment to meet the federal requirement for CSI.